marko-knoebl/slides/sections/vue-basics/20-using-custom-components-en.md

 ## Using custom components

-Custom components must be listed in the _components_ entry of the component they are used in
+Custom components must be listed in the _components_ entry of the component they are used in:

 ```js
 import TodoItem from './TodoItem';